California Elementary Mathematics and Science Professional Learning Initiative (CEMSPLI)

 - Differentiate between the various memory stores.

-- Discover strategies that help students process information from sensory memory to long-term memory.
+- Discover strategies that help students encode information to long-term memory.

 Develop the skills necessary to effectively interact and communicate with others.
 As a student, you will: